Esinko/hy-cyber-base-project-1/README.md

 This leads to an attacker being able to generate a session cookie for any account.

 In the real world the attacker needs to brute-force the secret, but in our case, we can just copy it from the source code.

+With the secret, we can edit the data stored in our session.
+In this case, let's make ourself admin by changing a `0` to a `1`.
+First we'll decode our session data, edit it and then we'll re-encode it.

 You can use a command-line tool called `flask-unsign`, which you can install with `pip`: